plaidml/plaidml/README.md

 ## Installation Instructions
 Just install the pip and you're ready to go.

-The Pre-release bundles the wheels inside the `whl` directory, so you'll install them from there:
+**PRE-RELEASE USERs: the wheels are bundled inside the `whl` directory, so you'll install them from there:**

 `sudo pip install whl/*`